MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 In the final *Review + Create* tab, select *Create* to create the role.
 Select *Review + Create* to create two custom roles.
 Now, you need to assign users to these roles.
 Go back to the *Access Control (IAM)* page and select *+Add* and then select *+Add role assignment*.

-In the *Role* field, select the role that you want to add users to: Aquila Contributor (Similar to SCOM Administrator) or Aquila Reader (Similar to SCOM Operator).
+In the *Role* field, select the role that you want to add users to: Aquila Contributor (Similar to System Center Operations Manager Administrator) or Aquila Reader (Similar to System Center Operations Manager Operator).
 In the *Assign access to*, keep it as *User, group, or service principal*.
 In the *User* field, search for the users by their name.
 Save the role assignment and carry out the same steps for the second role.